kruize/autotune/design/KruizeLocalAPI.md

 **Request with `model_settings` and `term_settings` field**

 Under `recommendation_settings`, the `model_settings` and `term_settings` field is optional
-and allows you to specify custom model and term details.
+and allows you to specify model and term details.
 Currently, it supports configurations for a single model and a single term.
-Model can be set to either cost or performance while Term is user-customizable to suit specific needs.
+Model can be set to either cost or performance and term can be set to short, medium or long term.

-If no model or term settings are specified, then it will default to `performance` and `short` term.
+If mode is set to auto or recreate and the above settings are not mentioned then it will default to `performance` and `short` term.

 <details>
   <summary><b>Example Request with custom model_settings and term_settings </b></summary>